twotoque/physicscalculator/README.md

 * <code>DecayCopy</code> copies alpha, beta +/-, and electron capture decays.
 It takes in one value which indicates the type of decay. (str)
 * <code>AtomSearchCopy</code> copies atomic search.
 It takes no value.

 The functions first call the HTML elements in the selected decay type.
 It creates a const named <code>textCopy</code>, which is a text area in the document.
-It then assembles the sentence, usually with a statement like <code>textCopy.value = atomicName + "\nShort form: " + atomicSymbol + "\nAtomic number: " + atomicNumber + "\nGroup: " + atomicGroup + "\nIUPAC group name: " + atomicGroupAlt +"\nPeriod: " + atomicPeriod + "\nBlock: " + atomicBlock + "\nAzimuthal quantum number: " + atomicBlockAlt + "\nAverage mass: " + atomicMass</code>.
+It then assembles the sentence, usually with a statement like

+<pre>textCopy.value = atomicName + "\nShort form: " + atomicSymbol + "\nAtomic number: " + atomicNumber + "\nGroup: " + atomicGroup + "\nIUPAC group name: " + atomicGroupAlt +"\nPeriod: " + atomicPeriod + "\nBlock: " + atomicBlock + "\nAzimuthal quantum number: " + atomicBlockAlt + "\nAverage mass: " + atomicMass</pre>

 For <code>DecayCopy</code> an if statement is used, comparing the type of element.
 It then assembles the sentence according to the decay.

 Next, <code>textCopy</code> is appended to the node of the document.
 It is then selected, and the clipboard is instructed to copy the value.
 After that is done, the node is cleared.